open-telemetry/opentelemetry.io/content/en/blog/2024/getting-started-with-otelsql/index.md

 your own installation of otelsql.

 I would love to hear about your experience!
 Star `otelsql` if you find it helpful!
-If you run into any problems, please don't hesitate to [reach out](https://github.com/XSAM/otelsql?tab=readme-ov-file#communication) or [create an issue](https://github.com/XSAM/otelsql/issues).
+If you run into any problems, don't hesitate to [reach out](https://github.com/XSAM/otelsql?tab=readme-ov-file#communication) or [create an issue](https://github.com/XSAM/otelsql/issues).